 This FLN development goal focuses on enabling early learners to form concepts related to the world around them through direct experience and interactions with the physical, social, and natural environment through language, mathematical thinking, and environmental awareness.

-FLN focuses on Physical development or Annamaya and Pranmaya Kosha, Socio-emotional and Ethical Development or Manomaya Kosha, Cognitive Development or Vijnanmaya Kosha and finally Aesthetic and Cultural Development or Anandamaya Kosha.
+1. Domains/Subjects: The broad FLN focuses on Physical development or Annamaya and Pranmaya Kosha, Socio-emotional and Ethical Development or Manomaya Kosha, Cognitive Development or Vijnanmaya Kosha and finally Aesthetic and Cultural Development or Anandamaya Kosha.

-4. Curricular Goals: Curricular Goals are statements that give directions to curriculum development and implementation.
+2. Curricular Goals: Curricular Goals are statements that give directions to curriculum development and implementation.
 They are derived from Aims and FLN development Goals and based on domains.

-5. Competencies: Competencies are learning achievements that are observable and can be assessed systematically.
+3. Competencies: Competencies are learning achievements that are observable and can be assessed systematically.
 These Competencies are derived from the Curricular Goals and are expected to be attained by the end of a Stage.

-6. Learning Outcomes: Competencies are attained over a period of time.
+4. Learning Outcomes: Competencies are attained over a period of time.
 Therefore, interim markers of learning achievements are needed so that Teachers can observe and track learning and respond to the needs of learners continually.
 These interim markers are Learning Outcomes.
-Thus, Learning Outcomes are granular milestones of learning and usually progress in a sequence leading to attainment of a Competency.
+Thus, Learning Outcomes are granular milestones of learning and usually progress in a sequence leading to the attainment of a Competency.

 What skills and competencies does the FLN focus on building in the early learners till the age of 8?